-- a) Identify the main methods used to identify potential problems with credit customers meeting their payment obligations.^[k] - b) Describe ways in which credit customers could be encouraged to pay promptly including effects of offering discounts^[s] - c) Describe the main techniques and methods that may be used to assist in the collection of overdue debts.^[S] - d) Identify debt recovery methods appropriate to individual customers.^[s] - e) Explain procedures for writing off debts (double entry recording is excluded).^[k] - f) Describe how factoring works and the main types of service provided by factors.^[S] - g) Define invoice discounting and outline how this form of factoring works.^[s] - h) Calculate the cost of factoring arrangements, invoice discounting and changes in credit policy.^[s]
+- a) Identify the main methods used to identify potential problems with credit customers meeting their payment obligations.^[K] - Describe ways in which credit customers could be encouraged to pay promptly including effects of offering discounts.^[S] - c) Describe the main techniques and methods that may be used to assist in the collection of overdue debts.
+[S] - d) Identify debt recovery methods appropriate to individual customers.^[S] - e) Explain procedures for writing off debts (double entry recording is excluded).^[K] - f) Describe how factoring works and the main types of service provided by factors.^[S] - g) Define invoice discounting and outline how this form of factoring works.
+[S]

+h) Calculate the cost of factoring arrangements, invoice discounting and changes in credit policy.^[S]